 In summary:

 On the plus side, this makes them sound raw, which is refreshing in an era where everybody else seems to be obsessed with drum loops and samples, but on negative side, it robs a few tracks of the bombast which we’ve come to expect from Bon Jovi over the years.

-For example, album closer One Wild Night feels almost skeleton-like, and could certainly have benefitted from some of the studio heft used on It’s My Life.
+For example, album closer One Wild Night feels almost skeleton-like in it’s production, and would’ve sounded far superior with some of the studio heft used on It’s My Life (I use this track as an example because the band later did just that on 2001’s One Wild Night Live album).

-Other standout moments include the overly cynical lyrics of Two Story Town and Say It Isn’t So (which hit much harder from a band who are all too familiar with the smoke and mirrors of Hollywood), and everything feels alright in the world as Richie Sambora kicks his guitar into shred mode during the final third of Next 100 Years.
+These include the anthemic Just Older, which features a message about body positivity which was decades ahead of its time, and the cynical lyrics of both Two Story Town and Say It Isn’t So, which hit much harder from a band who are all too familiar with the smoke and mirrors of celebrity.

+In summary: